cse-labs/res-edge-labs/labs/outer-loop.md

 > If you get an SSH error, just retry every few seconds for the SSHD server to configure and start

-- `flt create` creates the Azure VM that hosts the k3d cluster
-- Additional setup is done via the `cloud-init` script
-- We have to wait for the k3d setup to complete
+- Wait for k3d setup to complete
   - This usually takes 3-4 minutes after VM setup completes
+- Additional cluster setup is done via the `cloud-init` script, which is executed automatically

 ```bash